 Nancy Old Town

-I loved wandering around Nancy Old Town.
-The mix of medieval and Renaissance styles gives Nancy a lot of charms and brings some kind of magic into the visit.
+I loved wandering around Nancy’s Old Town.
+The mix of medieval and Renaissance styles gives Nancy a lot of charm and brings some kind of magic to the visit.
 It is a very pleasant place to explore on foot.

 The medieval Porte de Craffe (7) from the 14th century is my favourite monument in the old town.
-You’ll see on your way there the Basilica Saint-Epvre (5) and the Ducal Palace (6).
-Porte Désille (8) is another nice door in Nancy, with a very different style.
+On your way there, you’ll see the Basilica Saint-Epvre (5) and the Ducal Palace (6).
+Porte Désille (8) is another nice door in Nancy with a very different style.

 Don’t miss the interesting baroque interior of the city’s 18th-century Cathedral (9).
 You may even want to start with this when exploring Nancy.